voxpupuli/puppet-cassandra/README.md

 Default value 'present'

 ##### `package_name`
-If the default value of *undef* is left as it is, then a package called cassandra22-tools or cassandra-tools will be installed on a Red Hat family or Debian system respectively.
-Alternatively, one can specify a package that is available in a package repository to the node.
+The name of the optional utilities package to be installed.
+This defaults to `cassandra22-tools` or `cassandra-tools` on a Red Hat family or Debian system respectively.
-Default value *undef*

 #### Class: cassandra::schema